student730/Codepath-Salesforce-Prework/README.md

 # Pre-work - *Match the Sequence! - A Memory Game*

-**Match the Sequence! - A Memory Game** is a Light & Sound Memory game to apply for CodePath's SITE Program.
+**Match the Sequence! - A Memory Game** is a Light & Sound Memory game to apply for CodePath's FTL Program.

 Submitted by: **Nitya Vaidya**